jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`weak option`      :red:`weak fit`        :red:`REJECT`
   ======================  =====================  =====================

-  :green:`HIRE` only if it is :red:`NOT a strong option` AND it is a :green:`strong fit`.
+  :green:`HIRE` only if it is a :red:`weak option` AND it is a :green:`strong fit`.
 What is the benefit of a weak option that is a strong fit?

 * :ref:`negate_first<test_negate_first>`: ``return not first``